Joanna Calo

 Joanna Calo is an American writer, director and producer.
-The showrunner of The Bear, her credits as a writer and executive producer include the television series Hacks, BoJack Horseman and The Baby-Sitters Club.
-She co-wrote the 2025 Marvel Cinematic Universe (MCU) film Thunderbolts*.
+The showrunner of The Bear, her credits as a writer and executive producer include the television series Hacks, BoJack Horseman, The Baby-Sitters Club and the film Thunderbolts*.

 Calo has won a Primetime Emmy Award, three Writers Guild of America Awards, an Independent Spirit Award, and a Producers Guild Award.

+Early life and personal life

+Calo was born in San Francisco, California, and grew up in New Jersey.
 She and her husband have two children.
 They live in Los Angeles, California.

+Career

+Calo is known for her showrunner role on The Bear.
+She credits her prior work on BoJack Horseman as having taught her about character and season arcs.